HEPTACOM/heptaconnect-docs/docs/portal-development/016-default-utilities.md

 Service to access the profiling component to provide further detailed profiling info.

+### PublisherInterface

+> Heptacom\HeptaConnect\Portal\Base\Publication\Contract\PublisherInterface

+A service to inform HEPTAconnect about the existence of entities.
+A publication will trigger an emission of an entity via an event driven flow.

+### DirectEmissionFlowContract

+> Heptacom\HeptaConnect\Portal\Base\Flow\DirectEmission\DirectEmissionFlowContract

+A service to directly emit entities.
+This will skip the source emitter in a regular emission stack while the decorators will still be executed.

 ## HEPTAconnect portal node stack specific services

 ### PortalContract